-5. Feed engine fogging oil or engine oil through the carburetor(s) and spark plug holes while starting the engine.
+5. Feed engine fogging oil or engine oil through the carburetor(s) and spark plug holes while pulling the start cord to the engine.

-6. Take the outboard motor to a Coleman service center as soon as possible.
+6. Take the outboard motor to a COLEMAN outboard service center as soon as possible.

 Do not attempt to run the outboard motor until it has been completely inspected.